willh/willh.github.com/about.md

 ---
 {% include JB/setup %}

-I'm a Technical Architect at [Kainos](http://www.kainos.com) working primarily in systems integration and custom development [(we're hiring)](http://www.kainos.com/careers).
+I'm a Solution Architect at [Kainos](http://www.kainos.com) working primarily in systems integration and custom development [(we're hiring)](http://www.kainos.com/careers).

 Currently I am based in our Belfast office in Northern Ireland, helping to create better digital services for government and citizens.